 How You Come To Passion

 It wasn’t the fault of any of my callers that I didn’t like my job.
 Hell, it wouldn’t have mattered to them if they knew I felt that way.
-They may have seemed like a number to me, but I certainly wasn’t one to them – I was the person who was going to solve their issue.
+They may have seemed like a number to me (which, by the way, was one of the things I hated about how the corporation viewed me), but I certainly wasn’t one to them – I was the person who was going to solve their issue.